List of All DADS Programs/Services

-Home and community-based services and supports, such as habilitation, adaptive aids, dental treatment, minor home modifications, nursing, skilled and specialized therapies, behavioral support, respite, case management, support/continued family services and transition assistance services available to individuals diagnosed with a developmental disability classified as a related condition other than an intellectual disability as an alternative to institutional placement.
+Home and community-based services and supports, such as adaptive aids, dental treatment, minor home modifications, nursing, skilled and specialized therapies, behavioral support, respite, case management, support/continued family services and transition assistance services available to individuals diagnosed with a developmental disability classified as a related condition other than an intellectual disability as an alternative to institutional placement.
 Additional information can be obtained by calling 1-877-438-5658 (toll free).
 Click here to read more about CLASS.

-Client Managed Personal Attendant Services (CMPAS)
+Consumer Managed Personal Attendant Services (CMPAS)

 Personal assistance services provided to persons with physical disabilities who can supervise their attendants or delegate the supervision.
 Services are available in the Lubbock, Dallas, Nacogdoches, Harris, Travis, Bexar and El Paso county areas and all of the lower 19 counties of south Texas.
 Click here to read more about CMPAS.